notanotherpizza/stickers/README.md

 npm run start
 ```

 Navigate to [http://localhost:3000/](http://localhost:3000) to see an example image annotation or to [http://localhost:3000/generate](http://localhost:3000/generate) to create your own.

 ![annotating a new image with the app](./new-annotation.gif)

+Once you're happy with your sticker annotations you can save them and then replace the `src/app/annotations.json` file with your newly exported annotations to swap out my laptop stickers on the homepage with yours.

 ## Things to do